AcademyPgh/Build-Your-Own-React-Starter/README.md

       We also add a .gitignore file in this step.
 That file only has one line: node_modules.
 This tells git to ignore the node_modules folder.
 We don't need to store it in git because it can be auto-generated.

       Notice that the README has changed.
 Since this is now an npm project, the npm install command can be used to install all dependencies.
 That's worth noting in the README.

+Babel:

+      Babel transforms the ES6 JavaScript that we will be writing into ES5 JavaScript that current browsers can understand.

+      Babel is particularly important for React developers because of JSX.
+JSX is a succinct way to write out the layout of a React component.

+      To use Babel we need to install Babel itself, as well as two additional packages for configuring Babel for use with ES6, ES7 and React.

+      The .babelrc file configures Babel to use the presets that we just installed.